 - Commercial airline services and schedules between points of origin and destination including any intermediate stops or layovers.

 - Driving time to location would exceed two hours one way.

 - The cost of personnel hours lost in travel.

 - Total commercial travel costs (airlines, rental vehicle, taxi, etc.).

 Employees renting, leasing, or chartering an aircraft must report the use to the Division of Accounting's Travel Policy Section by completing a Trip Cost Analysis Spreadsheet.
-The completed spreadsheet must be forwarded by e-mail to Eric Lau of the Travel Policy Section within five (5) working days of the completion of the trip.
+The completed spreadsheet must be forwarded by e-mail to Rajesh Rai of the Travel Policy Section within five (5) working days of the completion of the trip.

 If an employee is to act as pilot and carry passengers, he or she must comply with the requirements detailed in this chapter.
 See Pilot Qualifications and Insurance Requirements for more information.